Advocacy Programs - Local and National Level

 Sexual Abuse: Touching, fondling, intercourse, or any other sexual activity with an older adult, when the older adult is unable to understand, unwilling to consent, threatened or physically forced.

-To file a report suspected abuse, exploitations or neglect of an older individual please call Illinois statewide, 24-hour Adult Protective Services Hotline: 1-866-800-1409.
+To file a report of suspected abuse, exploitations or neglect of an older individual, please call Illinois statewide, 24-hour Adult Protective Services Hotline: 1-866-800-1409.

 To file a report in the State of Iowa, please call